GrumpyCockatiel/raytools/README.md

 * **maxPageButtons** - (optional) the maximum number of pager buttons to display.
 * **noDataLabel** - (optional) the text to display where there is no data to display.
 * **rowClickHandler** - (optional) If the row is clicked you can set a generic row click handler.
 This will set the table's currentSelection property to an object with the zero based row index as well as the keyfield ID of the object bound to that row.
 It will also send back a JS event as well as some additional data `{ idx: dataIdx, id: rowKey }`.
 Using row click events in combination with cell icon events may cause weirdness.
+* **footer** - (optonal) Options for displaying the table footer containing the pager and summary
+  * autoHide - (bool) When true will hide the pager if there is only a single page

 ## Accessors

 There are a few getters/setters on the table property for changing the data programmatically:

 ### Setting Data at Runtime
-Use the 'data' property to set the data then you must call `render()`.
+Use the 'data' property to set the data then you must call `render()` explicitly.
 ```javascript
 dataTable.data = myData;
 dataTable.render();